Yellow Indian dal recipe

 - Cilantro – curry always tastes amazing with fresh cilantro added at the end.

-- If you have an Indian grocery store nearby, buy your ground spices and whole spices there.
+Save money on spices- Buy your ground spices and whole spices at an Indian grocery store, if you have one near by.
 That is the cheapest way to buy them.
 You can also buy them online.

-- Check out this Indian spices blog post to get you started on what to buy to start your Indian cooking spices collection.
+Starting an Indian spice collection? - Check out this Indian spices list blog post to get you started on what to buy to start your Indian cooking spices collection.

-- Toasting the whole spices on medium heat in the oil for about a minute, helps to deepen their flavor.
+Toast the spices on medium heat in the oil for about a minute.
+This helps to deepen their flavor.

-- Add the onions and sauté until onions are trasluscent and lightly golden brown.
+Step two: Add the onions and sauté until onions are translucent and lightly golden brown.
 Add the dry spices, garlic and ginger and sauté for 30 seconds.

-- Add the yellow lentils, vegetable broth and salt and stir.
-Cover and bring to a low simmer.
+Step four: Add the yellow lentils, vegetable broth and salt and stir.
+Cover and bring to medium-high heat, then a low simmer.
 Simmer for 20 minutes or until the lentils are soft and cooked.
-If the lentils are too thick, add in some more vegetable broth.
+If the cooked lentils are too thick, add in some more vegetable broth.

 If you make Indian food a lot or any Asian food, I really recommend a rice cooker.
 It will save your sanity and always cook you perfect rice.
 You can always use a pressure cooker as well.
 I have two, so I can cook my curry in one and rice in the other.